 As a result, if you notice a decrease in physical intimacy in your marriage, you are not alone.
 There are numerous factors that can contribute to this, including financial difficulties, health issues, mental health issues, and many others.
 If you have children, caring for them can deplete your energy, leaving little room for intimate encounters with your spouse.

 Related Article: PHYSICAL AFFECTION: Meaning, Types & How to Show It

 Other issues within the marriage could also lead to a sexless relationship.
 Whatever the cause is, you must identify it in order to take the necessary steps to restore intimacy.

 #2.
 Marriage intimacy is more than just sex.

 In marriage, sex is not the only way to express intimacy.
 Physical and emotional intimacy must coexist.

-Physical intimacy, on the other hand, is more than just a sexual experience.
+On the other hand, physical intimacy is more than just a sexual experience.
 Kissing, hugging, cuddling, and holding hands are other examples.
 All forms of expressing intimacy are essential to the stability of your marriage.

 #3.
 In order to thrive, marriages require intimacy.